 VOIP calls require collaboration with your PC.
 If your PC is slow or lacks enough memory, then you will experience a slow down when making calls and using computer applications.
 If your machine is slow, you will experience a drop in sound quality when you are making calls.
 Applications may also hang.
 It is paramount that you get yourself a fast machine when considering VOIP.

 Since the calls will be using the internet, you are susceptible to hacking.
 Just like normal computer applications viruses and malware can affect using the internet your computer.
 Voice data is sent through packets and hackers can easily intercept this.
 It is wise to have a VPN installed in your network because firewalls and anti-viruses may be ineffective in preventing security breaches.
 You should carefully scan your computer before installing the VOIP service.

-VOIP is a convenient way through which you can make and receive calls through your computer.
+VOIP is a convenient way through which you can make and receive calls through your computer, you can choose best service provider by checking their reviews for example Nextiva reviews.
 It is easy to set up and maintain.
 Scaling up and down of your existing phone connections is easy.
 VOIP, however, needs a reliable internet connection and is susceptible to cyber-attacks.
 You also need to incorporate backup power sources because VOIP requires power to operate.
 The most significant advantage of VOIP the cost savings that you incur and the ability to host your applications while making calls.